wmk1/toll-road-blockchain-system/README.md

 Additionally:

-* the regulator collect no fees.
+* the regulator collects no fees.
 * a type of `0` denotes an unregistered vehicle.
-* for mnemonics, you can assign type `1` for motorbikes, `2` for cars and `3` for lorries.
+* for mnemonics only, you can assign type `1` for motorbikes, `2` for cars and `3` for lorries.

 ### `TollBoothOperator`

-This contract has many functions which have been parcelled out to its inheritance tree.
+This contract has many functions which have been parcelled out to its inheritance tree, see its interfaces.
 The things it does:

 * can be paused / resumed to pause the vehicle-facing operations.
 * keeps track of the regulator.